brightway-lca/multifunctional/README.md

 * edge_data (dict): Data on functional edge
 * node: An instance of `multifunctional.MaybeMultifunctionalProcess`
+* strategy_label: An optional string to label the allocation strategy used

 The custom function should return a number.